visit-dav/visit/src/doc/cli_manual/functions.rst

   CloseDatabase(name) -> integer

-name : type
+name : string
-    A string object containing the name of the database to close.
+    The name of the database to close.

-return value : integer
+return type : CLI_return_t
     The CloseDatabase function returns 1 on success and 0 on failure.